 What is Circulation?

 The term circulation is most commonly associated with blood circulation in the body.
 Circulation is responsible for actions that moves nutrients, gases and wastes to and from cells, and helps stabilize body temperature and pH to maintain harmony.
 We cannot live without our blood circulating throughout our body.
 The heart acts as a pump, keeping our blood flowing to our lungs to get oxygenated, and then carrying it to our organs, then carrying deoxygenated blood from our organs back to the lungs to get oxygenated again.
 When circulation is compromised, oxygen does not reach all the organs and areas it needs to, and our system can fail.

 Circulation is very closely related to health.
 Circulation also means the circulation of lymph in the body.
 If you suspect blood circulation problems, it is essential that you learn how to improve your circulation.
 The lymphatic system is an integral part of the immune system, which we all know is very important for health.
 Certain conditions and lifestyle habits can lead to poor circulation such as diabetes, arthritis, smoking, obesity and lack of exercise to name a few and similarly blood circulation problems can lead to many conditions and ailments.
 Learning how to improve circulation will lower your chance of suffering a number of painful conditions such as boils, chilblains and hemorrhoids among others.

-Conditions caused by poor blood circulation
+Conditions caused by poor blood circulation in the body